carlosp420/nymphalidae_diversification/MS.md

 diversification shift (due to a non-existent node).
-This is the reason why MEDUSA estimated diversification rate splits in more than 95% of the posterior distribution of trees for only three splits: the genus *Charaxes*, part of Danaini and part of Ithomiini (Figure 3), while estimating splits for other lineages in only a fraction of the posterior distribution of trees.
+This is the reason why MEDUSA estimated diversification rate splits in more than 95% of the posterior distribution of trees for only three splits: the genus *Charaxes*, part of Danaini and part of Ithomiini (Fig. 3), while estimating splits for other lineages in only a fraction of the posterior distribution of trees.

 The clade Ithomiini and the non-basal danaids are well supported by high posterior probability values in @wahlberg2009.
-Therefore our MEDUSA analyses recovered an increase in diversification rate in more than 95% of the posterior distribution of trees (Figure 3).
+Therefore our MEDUSA analyses recovered an increase in diversification rate in more than 95% of the posterior distribution of trees (Fig. 3).

 ### Hostplant use and diversification in Nymphalidae
 #### Ithomiini